yokawasa/fluent-plugin-azurefunctions/README.md

  * **endpoint (required)** - Azure Functions Endpoint URL
  * **function\_key (required)** - Azure Functions API Key
- * **key\_names (optional)** - Key names in in-comming records to post to Azure functions HTTP Trigger functions.
+ * **key\_names (optional)** - Key names in incoming records to post to Azure functions HTTP Trigger functions.
 Each key needs to be separated by a comma.
-If key_names not specified, all in-comming records are posted.
-If in-comming records contain the same key names as the ones specified in time_field_name and tag_field_name, their values are replaced by the values of time_field_name and tag_field_name
+If key_names not specified, all incoming records are posted.
+If incoming records contain the same key names as the ones specified in time_field_name and tag_field_name, their values are replaced by the values of time_field_name and tag_field_name
  * **add\_time\_field (optional)** - Default:true.
 This option allows to insert a time field to record
  * **time\_field\_name (optional)** - Default:time.
 This is required only when add_time_field is true
  * **localtime (optional)** - Default:false.
 Time record is inserted with UTC (Coordinated Universal Time) by default.
 This option allows to use local time if you set localtime true.
 This is valid only when add_time_field is true
  * **time\_format (optional)** -  Default:%s.
 Time format for a time field to be inserted.
 Default format is %s, that is unix epoch time.
 If you want it to be more human readable, set this %Y%m%d-%H:%M:%S, for example.
 This is valid only when add_time_field is true.
- * **add\_tag\_field (optional)** - Default:true.
+ * **add\_tag\_field (optional)** - Default:false.
 This option allows to insert a tag field to record
  * **tag\_field\_name (optional)** - Default:tag.
 This is required only when add_time_field is true